madhucnghubphilips/Payment-Security/README.md

 **The merchant website**
 Contains the product catalogue and shopping cart.
 Always starts the process to collect the customer’s cardholder data when the customer asks to checkout. <br>

 **The customer computer:**
 Running a web browser such as Firefox, Chrome or Internet Explorer. <br>

-**The payment service provider (PSP):**
-A Visa Europe listed validated PCI DSS compliant company that receives the cardholder data and submits it to the payment system. <br>
+**The payment service provider (PSP):** is a third-party company that facilitates the processing of online payments for businesses.
+PSPs enable merchants to accept various payment methods, including credit cards, debit cards, bank transfers, digital wallets, and more, through a single platform.
+They handle the technical and security aspects of payment processing, allowing businesses to focus on their core operations. <br>

 <h2 align="left"><font face="Arial">The key steps involved in payment;</font></h2>